daneb/blog/src/posts/2026-09-02-human-bottleneck.md

 ---
-title:
+title: The Human Is Not the Bottleneck.
+The Human Is the Missing Oracle
 date: 2026-09-02 T00:00:00-04:00
 category: tech
 subcategory: artificial-intelligence
-description: The Human Is Not the Bottleneck.
-The Human Is the Missing Oracle
+description: A harness discourse
 slug: humman-bottleneck
 ---